 Try this idea in a Thanksgiving or other special meal as an alternative to traditional bread stuffing.

-2 Prepare the fresh ingredients: Chop off the dark green stems of the leeks, then slice them in half length-wise.
-Place each leek half cut-side down on the cutting board, then chop it into thin slices (resulting in half-moon shapes).
-There will be dirt in between each layer of the leeks, so when you’ve finished chopping them, rinse them thoroughly in a colander.
+- Chop off the dark green stems of the leeks, then slice them in half length-wise.
+Place each leek half cut-side down, then chop it into thin slices, resulting in half-moon shapes.
+Rinse the slices thoroughly in a colander to remove any dirt.
 Remove the leaves of the thyme, and chop the sage leaves.
-If not already chopped, roughly chop the walnuts (we usually place them in a bag or towel and hit them with the back of a spoon).
+Roughly chop the walnuts.

-3 In a skillet, heat 1 1/2 tablespoons olive oil.
+- In a skillet, heat 1½ tablespoons olive oil.
 Add the leeks, and saute about 4 minutes, just before they begin to brown.
-While you saute the leeks, toast the walnuts – place them in a small skillet and toast over low heat, until slightly browned.
-(Make sure to watch so they don’t burn!)
+Meanwhile, toast the walnuts by placing them in a small skillet and toasting over low heat, until slightly browned (watch so they don’t burn)

-4 When the quinoa is done, stir in the sauteed leeks.
-Then add the fresh sage, thyme, 1/2 teaspoon kosher salt, and fresh ground pepper.
-Taste, and add more salt or pepper to taste, as well as a drizzle of olive oil if desired.
+- When the quinoa is done, stir in the sauteed leeks.
+Then add the fresh sage, thyme, ½ teaspoon kosher salt, and fresh ground black pepper.
+Taste, then add more salt or pepper to taste, as well as a drizzle of olive oil if desired.
 Top with walnuts and serve immediately.